International Accounting Education Standards Board

 The International Accounting Education Standards Board (IAESB) was an independent organisation within the fold of the International Federation of Accountants (IFAC).
 The board developed guidance to improve standards of education in accountancy.
 It ended its term of service in 2019.

 The board made significant contributions to international accountancy education and the global accountancy profession by developing high-quality, relevant International Education Standards and by harnessing stakeholder relations to understand future needs.
 In 2018, the IAESB and IFAC agreed on a new path forward that shifted the responsibility for the International Education Standards and guiding accountancy education into the future to IFAC, working in close partnership with its 180 member organizations, Network Partners and Forum of Firms stakeholders.

 Organization

 Members of the board were nominated by IFAC member organizations or by IFAC's Transnational Auditors Committee.
 Public members may be nominated by member organizations, the TAC, other organizations and the general public.
 The International Association for Accounting Education & Research (IAAER) was an observer of the board.
 An IAAER research program funded by the Association of Chartered Certified Accountants (ACCA) creates research reports that inform the IAESB.
 The IAESB was subject to the oversight of the Public Interest Oversight Board (PIOB).

+International Education Standards (IES)

+The IAESB established a set of benchmarks known as International Education Standards (IES) to govern the Initial Professional Development (IPD) and Continuing Professional Development (CPD) of accountants.